Ecuador Visa for German Citizens

 Popular Visa Options for Germans

 Choose the visa that best fits your situation.
-All visas lead to permanent residency after 21 months.
+Most residency visas (Professional, Pensioner, Rentista, Digital Nomad) become eligible for permanent residency after 21 months of continuous residence.

 Professional Visa